CRI-iAtlas/iatlas-data/data_model/README.md

 The relational (join) tables are:

-- ### sampless_to_patients
+- ### patients_to_slides

-  Each row describes a sample to patient relationship.
+  Each row describes a patient to slide relationship.

-  For example, "Sample A" may be related to "Patient 1".
+  For example, "Patient A" may be related to "Slide 1".
 That would be one row.
-"Sample B" may also be related to "Patient 1".
+"Patient B" may also be related to "Slide 1".
 That would be an additional row.

 - ### genes_to_samples